by Allison Walker

 If you loved the authentic Florida roadside attraction feel of Weeki Wachee Springs State Park, plan a visit.read more..

 July 1 means it’s time to dive in to the Gulf of Mexico for Florida bay scallops, a classic summertime thrill that lasts through September 24.
-Here on Florida’s Adventure Coast, our pro guides know great scalloping spots and welcome you aboard for a carefree day on the water.
-Contact them directly to book a scalloping charter and enjoy.read more..
+Here on Florida’s Adventure Coast, our professional Charter Captains know great scalloping spots and welcome you aboard for a carefree day on the water.
+Contact them directly to book a scalloping charter and.read more..

 Scalloping is fun, easy and requires little in the way of gear or expertise.
 That’s part of the reason why it’s such a popular summertime water adventure.
 The irresistible urge to reach out and grab the little guys is another!